safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 Transferring safecoin is a single atomic data event on the safe network.
 Once completed, it stays that way until the new owner decides to change it.
 There is no way it can be reversed, unlike bitcoin which can have changes to the mempool or even orphaned blocks.

 Compare the cost of completing a transaction.
 In bitcoin, the cost of a transaction is the size of the transaction relative to the entire block, multiplied by the cost of the proof of work to generate the block.
-In safecoin, the cost is the resources required to obtain consensus for the piece of data (32 nodes must reach consensus then store the change) multiplied by the number of coins being spent.
+In safecoin, the cost is the resources required to obtain consensus for the piece of data (a close group of nodes must reach consensus then store the change) multiplied by the number of coins being spent.
 Safecoin transactions are extremely efficient compared to bitcoin transactions because close group consensus is much cheaper and faster than generating a proof of work.

 [Back to Table Of Contents](#double-spend-prevention_toc)